StydeNet/html/docs/themes.md

 # Themes

-There are a lot of CSS (and all kind of) frameworks out there, this package was created with that in mind, and even though *Twitter Bootstrap* is included out of the box, we plan to add more packages in the future (we also invite you to collaborate).
-So with this package, you can create your own themes, publish and customize them if you need to.
+There are a lot of CSS (and all kind of) frameworks out there, this package was created with that in mind, and even though *Twitter Bootstrap* is included _out of the box_, we plan to add more themes in the future (we also invite you to collaborate).
+You can also create your own themes, publish and customize them if you need to.

-To change and / or customize the theme or the templates, simply run:
+To change or customize a theme, simply run:

 `php artisan vendor:publish`